 All international delegates (non-Australian passport holders) will require a visa to enter Australia and attend the Africa Down Under Conference (ADU).
-For information regarding the appropriate visas and requirements, please see the visa options and information provided below.
+For information regarding the appropriate visas and requirements, please see the visa options and information provided on the Home Affairs website

 The Confirmation of Registration Letter AND a tax invoice/receipt (indicating full payment has been made), must be submitted with the delegate’s visa application.